howerj/liblisp/liblisp.md

 ### An introduction to the interpreter

 * Command line interface
+  - The line editor and line history
 * The REPL
 * Command line options
+* Environment variables used
+  - HOME
 * C API
 * User defined primitive functions or "subr"s.
 * User defined types